Resident Evil Village: Art design

 "You'll find that many of the enemies that appear in Resident Evil Village are inspired by many figures you might find in classic or gothic horror.
 However, in order for them to make sense in the Resident Evil universe, it was imperative that the daughters be "living beings".
 No matter how supernatural something may appear, there's always some kind of scientific explanation as to why things are happening.
 This approach isn't just specific to Resident Evil Village, but the franchise as a whole, and was something we were sure to address.
 When we were constructing the narrative and the full scope of the game, it was an aspect that we were very conscious of."

 — —Morimasa Sato, Resident Evil Village: Meet Lady Dimitrescu's three daughters.

-Like RE7, Village was developed with the RE Engine.
 According to art director Tomonori Takano, the developmental team drew inspiration from Resident Evil 4 as they wanted memorable characters to populate the village.
 Takano said the developers wanted to continue the same approach that started with Resident Evil 7 in that they wanted to move away from simply using elements like zombies to scare players but created unique situations and characters that would create fear in new ways.
 Capcom had considered populating the game's castle and village with hundreds of witches but found this difficult to conceptualize.
 The team decided to switch directions from witches to vampires for Lady Dimitrescu and her daughters, albeit avoiding stereotypical tropes of vampires in popular culture.
 Castle Dimitrescu was also inspired by Peleș Castle in Romania.

 The other three Houses in the villages drew from other classic gothic horror themes of simulacra, mermen, and ghosts for Heisenberg, Moreau, and Beneviento, respectively.
 Karl Heisenberg is characterized as an engineer with an extravagant dress sense inspired by men's fashion from the 1960s; his base of operations is not covered in snow unlike the other lords', likely due to the lower altitude of its location.
 Salvatore Moreau was conceived as "the most repulsive character on Earth"; his domain was originally inspired by a frozen lake the team sighted during a research trip in Eastern Europe.
 House Beneviento furthered some of the ideas that the team had used in Resident Evil 7, with Sato noting that the fully veiled Donna Beneviento and her puppet Angie are considered to be the scariest of the four lords by his American colleagues, even though the team approached Angie's design with an instant impact in mind rather than being purely frightening.
 For major antagonist Mother Miranda, Takano stated that crows were the primary motif of her design, noting them being symbolic in the game's village, as well as functioning as an overarching design theme for the game.